0ddjob/UMPK-R_Computer/README.md

 My initial design doesn't re-use the black, clip-on fascia - it expects you to have just the plain, naked PCB ... that's my preference.
 But I guess it would be good to design one for the fascia as well ... <br>

+### Status
+24-Mar-2025: pending submission to PCBWAY for fabrication

 ![Replacement keyboard 3D view](UMPK-R_replacement_keyboard_3D.png)